perrin4869/react-stay-scrolled/README.md

 Type: `object`, shape: `{ stayScrolled, scrollBottom, scroll, isScrolled }`

-Two functions used for controlling scroll behavior.
+Four functions used for controlling scroll behavior.

 ### stayScrolled

 Type: `function: () => bool`

 Scrolls down the element if it was already scrolled down - useful for when a user is reading previous messages, and you don't want to interrupt.
-Returns true if it scrolled down, false otherwise.
+Returns true if it performed a scrolled down, false otherwise.

 ### scroll